-Madonna announces 40th anniversary greatest hits tour
+Madonna announces a career-spanning greatest hits tour

 The tour will kick off in Vancouver, Canada, in July, with dates in New York, Barcelona, Paris and Stockholm before it wraps up in Amsterdam on 1 December.

 Only one date has been announced for the UK so far, at London's O2 Arena on 14 October.
-However, her schedule is clear for a week on either side of that date, suggesting more shows will be announced when the initial the dates sell out.
+However, her schedule is clear for a week on either side of that date, suggesting more shows will be announced when the initial dates sell out.

+Tickets for the Celebration tour go on sale at 10:00 local time on Friday 20 January, with pre-sales for fan club members starting on Tuesday 17 (North America) and Wednesday 18 (Europe).

-In selecting the setlist, the singer-songwriter will have no shortage of songs to choose from.
+In selecting the setlist, the 64-year-old singer-songwriter will have no shortage of songs to choose from.

 She has scored 63 top 10 hits in the UK, including 13 number one singles, from Into The Groove (1985) and Like A Prayer (1989), to Vogue (1990) and Hung Up (2005).